finos/FDC3/docs/context/ref/Interaction.md

 - `interactionType` SHOULD be one of `'Instant Message'`, `'Email'`, `'Call'`, or `'Meeting'` although other string values are permitted.
 - `origin` is used to represent the application or service that the interaction was created from to aid in tracing the source of an interaction.
+- `id` does not need to be populated by the originating application.
+The application that created the interaction can use this property to return an identifier as part of a TransactionResult.

 ## Type